 Applicants interested in applying for the GAINS grant must submit a LOI to express interest in the grant opportunity.
-This notification allows LWD to have sufficient resources in place to carefully review each proposal, and to obtain access to the application in SAGE.
+This notification allows NJDOL to have sufficient resources in place to carefully review each proposal. and to obtain access to the application in SAGE.
 Applicants must complete, sign and submit a letter of intent as soon as the applicant is interesting in applying for the grant opportunity.
 A sample LOI can be found in Attachment I. The completed and signed LOI must be emailed as an attachment to ApprenticeshipUnit@dol.nj.gov.

 Incorrect or missing information or failure to register in SAGE will delay the processing of the LOI, which will delay access to the online application.
 Once the Authorized Official is registered and approved in SAGE, applicants can then proceed to enter the required information and documentation in the SAGE system.
+If the organization is already registered in SAGE, please include that information on your LOI.